How this mother of 3 self funded her studies, worked full time & at 35 qualified as a CA(SA)

 At that moment, I completely gave up on my CA dream and converted my CTA to Honours in Financial Accounting.
 This was in 2011.

-Fortunately, despite failing my CTA, my career was taking off, and putting all my energy on my job (instead of CA) seemed like the right decision.
+Fortunately, despite failing my CTA, my career was taking off, and putting all my energy into my job (instead of CA) seemed like the right decision.

 Fighting for my dreams when the odds were against me